egor-tensin/windows7-drivers/README.md

 ## Installation

-To install a driver as a Windows service, you can use the `sc` utility (`test` is the name of the service):
+To install a driver as a Windows service, you can use the `sc` utility.
+For example, to install `test.sys` as a service with the name `test`, execute:

     sc create test type= kernel binPath= C:\workspace\personal\windows7-drivers\bin\x64\Release\test.sys